The above cartoon was produced by an anonymous cartoonist.

 here.

 1-11-08.
-The tree climb has been postponed until tomorrow.
-This afternoon, I visited the tallows near where there was a sighting a little over a year ago, but there's still no feeding activity in those trees.
+This afternoon, I visited the tallows near where there was a sighting a little over a year ago, but there’s still no feeding activity in those trees.
 Later on, I found a pileated feasting in a tallow at Stennis.

 1-12-08.
 Gretchen and Tasha joined me for a